 May 16, 1997 - The IAEA Board of Governors approves the Model Additional Protocol, which is aimed at strengthening safeguards.

 May 11-13, 1998 - India tests some nuclear devices.

 September 2001 - Mohamed ElBaradei is reappointed as IAEA director general.

 December 2002 - North Korea expels IAEA inspectors.

-January 10, 2003 - The Democratic People´s Republic of Korea announces its withdrawal from the NPT.
+January 10, 2003 - North Korea announces its withdrawal from the NPT.

 June 16, 2003 - The IAEA Board of Governors discusses Iran's nuclear program, disclosing that Iran had failed to report certain nuclear material and activities.

 IAEA inspectors find traces of highly enriched uranium

 November 26, 2003 - The IAEA Board of Governors adopts a resolution condemning Iran´s pursuit of clandestine nuclear activities in violation of its IAEA safeguards agreement.